Philippine pangolin: Taxonomy

-The species was first described by Casto de Elera in 1885; it was also mentioned by de Elera in an 1895 work.
+The species was first described by Casto de Elera in 1915; it was also mentioned by de Elera in an 1895 work.
 In the past, this species has been included with the Sunda pangolin, Manis javanica, but has been considered a distinct species since 1998.
 Five distinct morphological characteristics involving the skull and the scales have been identified which separate it from the closely related M. javanica.
 Both M. javanica and M. culionensis are grouped in subgenus Paramanis.
 Genetic isolation leading to the speciation between these species is hypothesized to have been caused by rising sea levels severing a land bridge from Borneo in the Early Pleistocene.

 The generic name Manis is from the Greek chthonic deity Manes, while the specific name culionensis refers to the island of Culion in Palawan.

 The local name balintong (also halintong or malintong) means "one who rolls over" or "one who somersaults" in the Visayan Cuyonon language.
 Other names in Cuyonon include balekon or balikon and goling, with the same meaning.
 In the Palawan language, it is also known as tanggiling (also spelled tangiling), also with the same meaning.

 Description

 The Philippine pangolin is roughly 60 to 89 cm long, plus a 36 to 59 cm tail.
 It weighs 2.2 to 7.3 lb.
-Philippine pangolins in captivity can live up to approximately 20 years.
-It is covered in small triangular scales made of keratin everywhere except the underbelly and face, making up at least 20% of the body weight.
+Philippine pangolins in captivity can live up to about 20 years.
+It is covered in small triangular scales made of keratin everywhere except the underbelly and face, making up at least 20% of its body weight.
 It regrows new scales when they are lost and always has the same number of scales throughout their lifespan.
-The scales come in shades of brown, yellow and olive, making for adequate camouflage at night.
-Newer offspring have much softer scales than adults and tend to weight about 90–500 g.
+The scales come in shades of brown, yellow, and olive, making for adequate camouflage at night.
+Newer offspring have much softer scales than adults and tend to weigh about 90–500 g.
 Areas of the body without scales are covered in a layer of hair.

 The Philippine pangolin has five sharp claws per foot and powerful appendages used for digging.
-However, these claws are not used as weapons for attacking or defending other animals.
+However, these claws are not used as weapons for attacking or defending against other animals.
 Pangolins can also run solely on their hind legs for a duration, using their tail for balance.
 Its tail is prehensile, allowing it to grab onto branches or stand on its hind legs, despite being covered in scales.
 The tail also aids the species with climbing and standing upright or to be used as a weapon to puncture enemies using its sharp scales.

 The Philippine pangolin's tongue can stretch up to 25 cm (10 inches) long and is coated in an adhesive saliva that is helpful for catching insects.
 Its head is cone shaped with a long snout and no teeth.